aku006/bixly-interview-test/README.md

         "car_service_interval": <the interval in miles you put down>, "car_next_service": <the date you entered>
     }
-(Everything in the angle bracket is what you put down.)
+(Everything within the angle brackets is what you explictly put down.)

 The "id" value is set by the app; you don't need to touch this value ever.
 You should now have three cars in the garage.
 To test out the `GET` request and get a list of cars in the garage, simply type in "http://127.0.0.1:8000/vehicle_garage/cars" in the address bar (if it isn't already), set the HTTP request to `GET`, and send it.
 The response menu should return to you the three vehicles that you just created.